foucar/CASS/README.md

 The Viewers {#viewers}
 -----------
-There are two options to look at the histograms that are created and filled by CASS, @ref jocassview and @ref lucassview.
+There are two options to look at the results that are created and filled by CASS, @ref jocassview and @ref lucassview.
 Both viewers need to be told where to find the CASS server and on which port it will listen for requests.